angeldollface/coutils/README.markdown

 - Added better error-catching architecture via the `Result` enum.
 - Improved documentation.
 - Added a function to get the current time as a formatted string.

+### Version 1.5.0

+- Improved documentation.
+- Removed dependencies that will break WASM builds.

 ## NOTE